kubeflow/examples/openvaccine-kaggle-competition/Readme.md

 ## Environment

-This pipeline was tested using Kubeflow 1.4 and kfp 1.1.2 and x86-64 based system which includes all Intel and AMD based CPU's.
+This pipeline was tested using Kubeflow 1.4 and kfp 1.1.2 and x86-64 and ARM based system which includes all Intel and AMD based CPU's and M1/M2 series Macbooks.

 ## Step 1: Setup Kubeflow as a Service